dennoa/node-graphql-boilerplate/README.md

 A password can be specified on user creation and can also be reset to something random (to support a forgotten password process).

 Some of the `user` functions are secured (require a JWT) and others not (see the swagger docs).
 JWTs are returned from the authentication operation and expire after 12 hours.

+When testing through the GraphiQL interface, you can use the ModHeader chrome extension to add an `Authorization` header for accessing secured queries and mutations: `Bearer ${jwt}`

 ## Tests